 Below are listed our frequently asked questions, please take a look at these first, if you do not find the answer to your enquiry please contact us using the general enquiries form at the bottom of this page.

-To obtain a valuation, you might like to approach a numismatic dealer.
-Contact details for reputable dealers may be found on the Members page of the British Numismatic Trade Association website.
+Alternatively, you might like to approach a numismatic dealer.
+Contact details for reputable dealers may be found on the Members page of the British Numismatic Trade Association website .

 From 1985 to 1997, United Kingdom circulating coins were struck bearing a royal portrait by Raphael Maklouf which includes a necklace.
 A new portrait by Ian Rank-Broadley, which does not include a necklace, was introduced for United Kingdom circulating coins from 1998 onwards.